apuranik1/quicklaunch/README.md

 Features
 --------
-+ App suggestions that are continuously refined as you tyep
++ App suggestions that are continuously refined as you type
 + Fully keyboard-oriented UI
 + Extremely minimal interface - exactly zero (0) buttons, very little eye-candy
 + Ability to execute any command by prefixing it with "!"